DevExCodeHub/iot_app/README.md

 ----------------------------------------------------------------------------------------------------

-### Contrall your IoT home applinces using IBM IoT platform and Node Red.
+### Control all your IoT home applinces using IBM IoT platform and Node Red.